 On November 17, 1941 officers of the Special Attack Unit are briefed on the Hawaii Operation.
 The I-16 is assigned to Captain Sasaki Hankyu's Special Attack Unit with the I-24, I-18, I-20 and the flagship, the I-22.

 On December 7, 1941 at 12:42am I-16 was of the entrance to Pearl Harbor and launches HA-16 Type A Midget Submarine (Midget E) piloted by Lt(jg) Yokoyama Masaharu with PO2C Ueda Sadamu.
 Afterwards, I-16 patrols west of Lanai and receives the message "Tora, tora, tora!" message from Lt Yokoyama about the successful air attack.

 Guadalcanal Resupply Attempts

-On January 13, 1943, I-16 makes her first supply run to Cape Esperance on Guadalcanal, carrying a cargo of supply drums.
-Because enemy planes patrolling over the area, no Daihatsu barge is dispatched to meet her.
-The I-16's cargo is abandoned and the submarine returns to Rabaul.
+On January 13, 1943, I-16 carrying a cargo of supply drums makes her first supply run to Cape Esperance on Guadalcanal.
+Because enemy planes were patrolling over the area, no Daihatsu barges were dispatched to meet the submarine.
+Instead, I-16 abandons her cargo and the submarine departs for Rabaul.

 On January 25, 1943, I-16 makes a second supply run to Cape Esperance on Guadalcanal, releasing 18 tons of supplies in an Unkato (cargo transporting tube) and evacuates some Japanese including Lieutenant Commander Kenji Mitsui.